 - Download your replays and watch your team fights play out a few times.
 See if you think you made the correct plays in the fight, but also look at it from the rest of your team’s and the enemy team’s perspectives.
 Could you have done more to help an ally?
 Were you not posing enough of a threat to an enemy?

 - Practice, practice, practice.
 There are so many moving parts in team fights with up to ten players.
-The more you play, the more the fights will start to slow down and you will be able to process the intricacies at a faster rate.
+The more you play the game, the more the fights will start to slow down and you will be able to process the intricacies at a faster rate.